-The options for flags_value are:
+The options for flags\value are:

 - a Load operating system software from the specified boot device (autoboot).
 Boot to multiuser mode. - Prompt for the name of a file to load and other options (boot interactively).
 Boot to single-user mode. - Stop in single-user mode.
 Boots /vmunix to single-user mode and stops at the # (root) prompt. - D Full dump; implies "s" as well.
-By default, if DIGITAL UNIX crashes, it completes a partial memory dump.
-Specifying "D" forces a full dump if the system crashes.
+By default, if Digital UNIX crashes, it completes a partial memory dump.
+Specifying "D" forces a full dump at system crash.